realnihal/realnihal.github.io-oldversion/_posts/2021-08-15-COVID19-forecasting.md

 cases = cases/414280
 ```

 The time-series data that we have must be converted into windows.
 Basically it defines the no of days the model looks into the past in-order to predict the future.
-I have chosen to have the window size as 30 and the predictin horizon of 1 day.
+I have chosen to have the window size as 30 and the predicting horizon of 1 day.
 You can check out the [full code](https://github.com/realnihal/Forecasting-COVID-19-cases) to get an idea of how I did it.
 Training and testing data is created by spliting the windowed data that we have.
 I have used a spilt ratio of 0.2.
 We are creating a model checkpointing callback using the [tensorflow callback function](https://www.tensorflow.org/api_docs/python/tf/keras/callbacks/ModelCheckpoint).
 This allows us to save only the best model that is trained across many epochs.